ziyezhu92/seainfo6150/assignments/final-project.md

 **If the user tries to select cigarette lighters for a vehicle that can't have them, an error will be displayed.**

 This logic is already implemented.
-On your seat number input, add the following handler
+On your cigarette lighters input, add the following handler

 `onChange={setProductOption.bind(null, 'hasCigaretteLighters')}`

-If a user chooses to add cigarette lighters for a vehicle that can support it, they then need to choose how many.
+If a user chooses to add cigarette lighters for a vehicle that can support it, they then need to indicate how many.

 On your cigarette lighters number input, add the following handler